 (2) Includes the Perceptive Term Loan payments of principal and interest.
-Interest amounts associated with the Perceptive Term Loan are variable and estimated based on the interest rate effect on March 31, 2024 June 30, 2024.
+Interest amounts associated with the Perceptive Term Loan are variable and estimated based on the interest rate in effect as of June 30, 2024 September 30, 2024.

 There have been no other significant changes to our future contractual obligations as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2023.